Shrink one PDF or a batch in your browser. Pick a level, download in seconds. Files stay on your device. No signup, no upload, no watermark.

 Privacy in plain language

 Every byte of work happens on your device.
-The PDF is parsed in memory using a JavaScript library that ships with the page.
-For the Recommended and Maximum levels, each page is rendered to a hidden canvas, the canvas is re-encoded as a JPEG, and a new PDF is assembled from the JPEGs.
+The PDF is parsed in memory using open-source JavaScript libraries that ship with the page.
+Embedded images are decoded, downsampled, and re-encoded on a hidden canvas, then written back into the PDF in place.
 No part of your file is sent over the network.
 Closing the tab removes everything.

 Related free tools on ReezoAI